 What the papers say

-- Updates from the 2pm GMT kick-off
+- Live updates from the 3pm BST kick-off

 - How they stand: the latest Premier League table